 Coordination with Water Utilities/Department

-TPUD coordinates emergency response efforts with Trinity County Office of Emergency Services who then coordinate efforts with other county departments
+TPUD coordinates emergency response efforts with Trinity County Office of Emergency Services who then coordinate efforts with other county departments.

 Coordination with Communication Infrastructure Providers

 TPUD understands the importance of proactive planning and coordinating closely with local governments, agencies, and customers.
 Several stakeholders engage in emergency preparedness and response.
 The key stakeholders include local governmental agencies as well as location-specific organizations, including critical facilities, resorts, customers, and business groups.